What Is An Integrated Master Schedule?

 Few things bring me greater joy as a project manager (PM) than a beautifully built integrated master schedule (IMS).
 Every element of the project management triple constraint (time, cost, and scope) can be managed within the IMS – it truly does it all!

-Project schedules are built from complex sets of task dependencies.
+Project planning involves building schedules from complex sets of task dependencies.
 In its simplest form, task dependency means that Task B cannot begin until Task A is completed.
 Of course, project dependencies are rarely so straightforward on real-life projects.
 Perhaps some portions of Task B can be completed in parallel to Task A, others can begin once certain milestones are hit in Task A, and some portions of Task B cannot even begin until Task A and the first steps of Task B are completed in full.
 If your head is spinning, that is exactly why the IMS exists – to define this complex network of interdependencies.

 Building out a comprehensive, fully networked IMS takes time and patience, but the result is a slate of powerful project management tools that can help deliver your project faster, smarter, and with fewer surprises.
 Below are a few of the powerful tools a strong IMS can bring to your project.